 Basically colour is divided into three categories: Warm, cool and neutral colours

 Warm colours are red, orange, yellow and all the colours in between.
 Red is the warmest colour.
 These are high energy colours.
 It is said that these colours stimulates a special chemical called dopamin in our body which makes us feel good.
+Warm colors are considered advancing, stimulating, and exciting.
+They make objects or shapes appear larger or more important.

 Cool colours are blue and green violet and colours in between.
 Blue is the coolest colour.
+They are considered receding, quieting, and reserved.
+These colors make shapes and areas appear smaller and less important.

 Neutral colours are black, white, grey and the colours in between.Most of use prefer neutral colours for their elegance but sometimes they can be energy draining.
 The negative energy given by these colours have to be relieved with some splashes of colour.